 Dan is passionate about martial arts.
 He helped establish the Monash University Jiu-jitsu club while a graduate student, and has taught a weekly class at the Monash Caulfield campus since 2005.
 He holds third degree black belts in both Japanese Jiu-jitsu and classical Judo, and a first dan equivalent in Hung Kuen Chinese Boxing.

 Dan is married to Andi Herman.
-Together they created YouPatch (a web site for turning images into patchwork quilt designs), as well as two children.
+Together they created YouPatch (a web site for turning images into patchwork quilt designs), as well as two children, and have acquired a third.